acmacunlay/ICTS/README.md

 ## Download

-You can directly download the APK file from this repository.
-If it does not work, you can try [here](https://drive.google.com/file/d/1fnTIC4MbXNz1P2WEt6sEtFyTTHdElJRb/view?usp=sharing).
+You can directly download the APK file from this repository or [**HERE**](https://drive.google.com/file/d/1fnTIC4MbXNz1P2WEt6sEtFyTTHdElJRb/view?usp=sharing) directly.

 ## Table of Contents
 - [1.
 Objectives](#1-objectives)